driessene/acoustic_camera/readme.md

   - phase: Return the phase of the fft
   - abs: Return the absolute value (magnitude) of the fft
   - power: return the special power of the fft.
 - shift: If true, shift the zero-frequency component to the center of the spectrum.
-Use for plotting.
+False by default.

-### Note:
+### Note
-When plotting fft, make sure to provide x_data of the plot the following to get accurate results: scipy.fft.fftshift(scipy.fft.fftfreq(blocksize, 1/samplerate)) This provides the frequency of each index to the plotter.
-If you are not shifting, remove the fftshift.
+When plotting fft, make sure to provide x_data of the plot the following to get accurate results: np.fft.fftfreq(blocksize, 1/samplerate)
+This provides the frequency of each index to the plotter.

 ## DOAEstimator - Stage
 Takes a DoA estimator and places it into the pipeline.